breadboard-ai/breadboard/packages/breadboard/docs/grammar/mental-model.md

 The basic building blocks are _nodes_.
 Nodes have named _ports_ that define their inputs and outputs.

+Nodes comes from collections of nodes we call _kits_ or as single nodes from _recipes_ published on the web, and you can define them yourself.

-Under the hood, they are stateless async functions that take a bag of properties (named after the ports) as input and return a promise for bag of properties as output.
+Think of nodes as stateless async functions that take a bag of properties (named after the ports) as input and return a promise for bag of properties as output.
 (To the degree that they aren't stateless, it's because they interact with something stateful outside the system.
 They never store node-specific state between invocations).

 When using multiple nodes, the framework allows passing promises that one node returns as inputs to another node.
 That's one way to _wire_ nodes together, i.e. connecting output ports from one node with input nodes from another node.
+There are also methods to wire nodes after they are instantiated.

 This builds a graph of nodes (the functions, which are called when all the inputs are available) and edges (the wires).
-Unlike what typical promises suggest you can build cycles (quick aside: technically, promises are thenables, and those are allowed to update their states between calls).
+Cycles are allowed.

-You can either call that graph directly or you can wrap it up as a reusable recipe, which can then be used like other nodes.
-In fact nodes are either such graphs or they are regular code.
+You can either call that graph directly or you can wrap it up as a reusable recipe, which can then be reused like other nodes.
+In fact nodes are always either such graphs or they are regular code.

-(put kits and reusing components here?)

-Something unique to this framework, is that you can serialize such recipes as `.json` files.
-Then they can run in any compatible runtime (with some constraints if special capabilities are needed), e.g. in browsers, on various server configurations and in native apps.
-And they can be reused in other frameworks, including non-JS ones, for example python frameworks, graphical graph editors, etc. -- this is at the core of the component system.

-Note that in order for functions to be serializable, they have to be self-contained.

-That brings us to _kits_: Those are collections of such _node types_, which can again be either recipes or functions.
-There are _light kits_ that are themselves available as `.json` files and can be loaded on the fly, and there are _heavy kits_ that have to be loaded and provided by the runtime environment.
-Typically, the latter contains functions that aren't self-contained.
-This is a way for the runtime environment to provide runtime specific implementations.

-To recap, nodes can be of three kinds:

-1. Recipes: A graph of nodes, with a defined interface
-2. Stateless functions: Serializable if self-contained.
-3. Nodes from kits: Which are underneath on of these two, but in some cases the environment choosing which implementation to use.

 Values that can be sent over the wires are standard JSON, `ReadableStream` and node types (e.g. recipes) themselves.
 This constraint allows state